Labs64/netlicensing.io/_posts/2013-06-25-software-licensing-models-beta-and-development.md

 The actual ownership of the software and the subsequent derivatives varies from company to company and if you are going to start performing some development work yourself, it is worthwhile ensuring that you will not be working for free – with all of the ownership being taken by the original developer.
 Development licenses are a great way to have a significant input on new software, as well as building exciting add-ons for it, all of which can lead to greater sales for both you and the software developer.

-&nbsp;

 Don’t be afraid to explore the world of software testing and development, as it has a lot to offer you as a vendor as well as your customers.
 It is an excellent way to build your business relationships and grow your business into new and exciting areas.

-In the <a title="Software Licensing Models – Floating and Group" href="/blog/2013/07/software-licensing-models-floating-and-group/" target="_blank" rel="nofollow">next few articles</a> we’ll be covering the numerous licensing options which are designed to suit business users – see you then!
+In the [next few articles](/blog/2013/07/04/software-licensing-models-floating-and-group/ "Software Licensing Models – Floating and Group") we’ll be covering the numerous licensing options which are designed to suit business users – see you then!